Westgarth, Victoria: History

 The 1960s and 1970s saw an influx of southern European immigrants to the area, in common with other City of Darebin suburbs.
-By the 1970s the Westgarth Theatre catered largely to a Greek-speaking cinema audience.
+By the 1970s, the Westgarth Theatre catered largely to a Greek-speaking cinema audience.
 Westgarth school photos and class lists from the 1970s are dominated by Greek names and faces.
 That influence began to fade in the 1980s, with the arrival of a new generation of Westgarth residents with higher incomes and education levels.
-The process of gentrification accelerated through the 1990s, fuelled by the suburb's central location, attractive streets and housing stock, and its proximity to pricier inner-city suburbs including Fitzroy, Clifton Hill and North Fitzroy.
+The process of gentrification accelerated in the 1990s, fuelled by the suburb's central location, attractive streets and housing stock, and its proximity to pricier inner-city suburbs including Fitzroy, Clifton Hill and Fitzroy North.
 The Westgarth Theatre became an art-house movie venue in 1987 when the Valhalla Cinema relocated there after the demolition of its original premises in Richmond.
-Ten years later, it became the Westgarth Cinema, now part of the Palace Group.
-A number of industrial buildings along High Street were converted to residential use in the late 1990s and early first decade of the 21st century.
-Westgarth Primary School's original building was demolished in 1990 and replaced by an open-plan building, extended in 2011.
+Ten years later, it became the Westgarth Cinema, and has been operated by Palace Cinemas since 2006.
+A number of industrial buildings along High Street were converted to residential use in the late 1990s and early 2000s.
+Westgarth Primary School's original building was demolished in 1990 and replaced by an open-plan building that was extended in 2011.